UKDataServiceOpen/computational-social-science/webinars/README.md

 Learn the key steps and requirements for collecting data from the web through an API, and how to use Python for requesting, processing and saving data accessed through an API.
 * [Watch recording](https://www.youtube.com/watch?v=H-6gyxVGj6A)

-## Setting up your computational environment
+## 4. Setting up your computational environment
+Learn how to create, manage and share a Python computational environment.
 * [Watch recording](https://youtu.be/uKzWjzsHjJg)